osmosis-labs/mesh-security/docs/provider/Provider.md

 Each vault contains _exactly one_ denom and has _exactly one_ local staking
 module.
 This local staker can stake the vault token with the native staking module.
-It actually accepts the original token, which makes it different than external stakers, which accept liens.
+It actually accepts the original token, which makes it different from external stakers, which accept liens.
 By depositing in the vault and staking in the local staker, I will have achieved the same effect (and get the same rewards) as directly staking... but I can now use my balance for more.